zachmccabe/zachmccabe.github.io/bullshit.md

 2. Just because you value your idea doesn't make it valuable to others.
 3. Always iterate, because your idea is bullshit.

-BTW, value &ne; profit.
-But, in our paradigm, profit is often the only agreed-on standard used to measure value.
+Heads up: value &ne; profit.
+Even if, in our paradigm, profit is often the only agreed-on standard used to measure value.
 "Hold a hammer, and all you'll see are nails."
-Heads up.

 Good things grow out of manure.
 Keep at it.